7ft10/ScriptRunner.Jira.Scripts/README.md

   - Templates and generic Groovy scripts used within ScriptRunner's script listeners.
 - Script Validators
   - Templates and generic Code snippets used as validators in workflows.

-Please contact [SMExDigital](https://www.smexdigitial.com) for more details on using these scripts.